hashicorp/terraform/website/docs/backends/types/gcs.html.md

     (Optional) Local path to Google Cloud Platform account credentials in JSON format.
 If unset, [Google Application Default
     Credentials](https://developers.google.com/identity/protocols/application-default-credentials)
     are used.
-The provided credentials need to have the `devstorage.read_write` scope and `WRITER` permissions on the bucket.
+The provided credentials must have Storage Object Admin role on the bucket.
     **Warning**: if using the Google Cloud Platform provider as well, it will also pick up the `GOOGLE_CREDENTIALS` environment variable.
+ * `impersonate_service_account` - (Optional) The service account to impersonate for accessing the State Bucket.
+    You must have `roles/iam.serviceAccountTokenCreator` role on that account for the impersonation to succeed.
+    If you are using a delegation chain, you can specify that using the `impersonate_service_account_delegates` field.
+    Alternatively, this can be specified using the `GOOGLE_IMPERSONATE_SERVICE_ACCOUNT` environment variable.
+ * `impersonate_service_account_delegates` - (Optional) The delegation chain for an impersonating a service account as described [here](https://cloud.google.com/iam/docs/creating-short-lived-service-account-credentials#sa-credentials-delegated).
  * `access_token` - (Optional) A temporary [OAuth 2.0 access token] obtained
    from the Google Authorization server, i.e. the `Authorization: Bearer` token used to authenticate HTTP requests to GCP APIs.
 This is an alternative to